nehalohani04/emojipedia/README.md

 Getting Started 🚀

 ## Contribution Guidelines 🤝
 We welcome contributions to make Emojipedia even more fun and informative!
-If you would like to contribute, please follow these steps:
+If you would like to contribute.

 ## Fork the repository to your own GitHub account.
 Create a new branch from the main branch.